Components of an Estate Plan in Irvine

 For persons with property worth more than $150,000, our attorneys recommend that you pursue a living trust that places your property in the trust of an individual or entity of your choice.
 This trustee will be responsible for handling your estate during and after your death.
 The beginning of any good estate plan includes a "revocable living trust," which allows you to revoke or change it anytime, and as often as you like.

-Trustees and Beneficiaries
+Designating Trustees and Beneficiaries in Your Estate Plan

 A trust involves three parties: the trustor (the person establishing the trust), the trustee, and the beneficiary.
 The trustee is the individual or company responsible for managing the property listed in the trust until the appointed time when the beneficiary may come into their inheritance.
 This is often used for children or young adults who are not likely capable of handling the property to their best advantage until a later date.